-Even before you start looking for a home, have a financial loan officer pre-qualify you.
-It is a critical first step that should not be overlooked.
+Even before you start looking for a home, have a mortgage loan officer pre-qualify you.
+It is a critical first step.
 Here are the key benefits of pre-qualification:

-Because there are many aspects involved in determining buying power, it is best to have professional help here will go a long way toward a positive experience.
+Because there are many aspects involved in determining buying power, professional help here will go a long way toward a positive experience.

-___ Employment History (for the past two years and include name, address, dates of employ and income)
+___ Employment History (for the past two years and include the name, address, dates of employ and income)

 ___ Social Security Numbers for both borrower and co-borrower

-___ Checking and Savings Accounts (names, addresses, acct. #s, balances, last 2 months bank statements)
+___ Checking and Savings Accounts (names, addresses, balances, last two months bank statements)

 ___ Stock, Bonds, Investment Acct.
 (Statements, #s, issue dates, certificates, etc.

-___ Life Insurance Policies (policy #s, amount, company, approx. cash value)
+___ Life Insurance Policies (policy #s, amount, company, approximate cash value)

 ___ Retirement Plan (approx. value, statement copy)